ColdGrub1384/SpanishGenderNeutral/README.md

 ## Why should I use this library?

-This library makes it easier to localize strings and apply automatic grammar agreement with custom behavior for a neutral term of address and a not specified term of address.
+This library makes it easier to localize strings and apply automatic grammar agreement with custom behavior for a neuter term of address and a not specified term of address.
 For example, you can use this single string: `"^[Bienvenido](inflect: true, inflectionAlternative: 'Te damos la bienvenida')!"` and it wil be converted to:

 * `"Bienvenido!"` for masculine
 * `"Bienvenida!"` for feminine